yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: CityState

 ## ModOptions uniques
-??? example  "Suppress Warning [validationWarning]"
-	Example: "Suppress Warning [not found in unique types]"

-	Applicable to: ModOptions

 ??? example  "Mod is incompatible with [modFilter]"
 	Example: "Mod is incompatible with [DeCiv Redux]"